mbarrerag/Hotel-Alura/README.md

 ## Features

-User Authentication System:
+# User Authentication System

-*Only hotel members should have access to the system.
+Only hotel members should have access to the system.

-Reservation Management for Clients:
+# Reservation Management for Clients:

-*Create, edit, and delete reservations for clients.
+ Create, edit, and delete reservations for clients.

-Comprehensive Database Search:
+# Comprehensive Database Search:

-*Retrieve all information from both clients and reservations stored in the database.
+ Retrieve all information from both clients and reservations stored in the database.

-Guest Data Management:
+## Guest Data Management:

-*Register, edit, and delete guest details.
+ Register, edit, and delete guest details.

-Reservation Cost Calculation:
+# Reservation Cost Calculation:

-*Automatically calculate the reservation cost based on the number of days and a daily rate that can be set by you.
+Automatically calculate the reservation cost based on the number of days and a daily rate that can be set by you.
 For example, if a reservation is for 3 days and the daily rate is $20, the system should calculate and display the total cost (3 days * $20 = $60) before saving the reservation.

 ## Database Implementation: